Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

 Your GitHub Codespaces is running on the _original_ Azure Samples repo for this sample.
 Let's fork this now, so we have a personal copy to modify and reviist.
 We will use the GitHub CLI to complete this in just a few quick steps!

-1. Open the VS Code terminal and run this command to verify the GitHub CLI is installed.
+1. Open VS Code Terminal.
+Run this command to verify GitHub CLI is installed.

     ```bash title=""
     gh --version
     ```

-1. Next, run this command to authenticate with GitHub, with scope set to allow fork actions.
+1. Then run this command to authenticate with GitHub, with scope to allow forks.

     ```bash title=""
     GITHUB_TOKEN="" gh auth login --hostname github.com --git-protocol https --web --scopes workflow
     ```

-    The command ensures we complete the auth workflow from the web browser using the Git protocol over a secure HTTPS connection, and scope limited to workflow actions.
-Using an empty GITHUB_TOKEN ensure we don't use an existing token with broader scope.

-1. Follow the prompts to complete auth flow.
-(Expand the sections below for an example)
+1. Follow the prompts to complete auth flow in three steps (screenshots below).

-    ??? task "1.
-Complete Device Activation flow"
+    ??? quote " STEP 1 - Complete Device Activation flow (expand for screenshot)"

         - Say "Yes" when prompted to authenticate with GitHub credentials
         - Copy the one-time code provided in the console